-The discussion in this information paper is expected to provide the NRC staff and public stakeholders with a fundamental understanding of the HTGR concept and how the safety approach meets public safety requirements.
+The discussion in this information paper is expected to provide the reader with a fundamental understanding of the HTGR concept and how the safety approach meets public safety requirements.
 The information provided is summarized below.

-Modular HTGR technology was selected for the NGNP project because it can provide both electricity and high temperature process heat needed for industrial processes.
+Modular HTGR technology can provide both electricity and high temperature process heat needed for industrial processes.
 HTGR technology is expected to supply process heat as an alternative to existing carbon-based energy sources, thereby significantly reducing the use of fossil fuels and their greenhouse gas releases.

-HTGRs have a long history beginning in the early 60's with the Dragon Project, Peach Bottom Unit 1, and the AVR prototype test reactor.
-These early reactors were used extensively for testing and verification of HTGR technology particularly a variety of HTGR fuels.
-The early success of these reactors led to larger demonstration plants in the U.S. (FSV) and Germany (THTR).
+HTGRs have a long history beginning in the early 1960s with the Dragon project, Peach Bottom Unit 1, and the AVR prototype test reactor.
+These early reactors were used extensively for testing and verification of HTGR technology, particularly a variety of HTGR fuels.
+The early success of these reactors led to larger demonstration plants in the U.S. (Fort St. Vrain [FSV]) and Germany (THTR).

 Modular HTGR development began in Germany and the U.S. in the 1980s.
 The objective was to design a reactor system in such a way that the decay heat could be removed passively under all circumstances.
-To maintain the coated-particle fuel temperatures below damage limits during passive decay heat removal, the core's physical size and shape and power density were optimized.
-This modularization work forms the basis for the current generation of HTGRs.
+To maintain the coated-particle fuel temperatures below damage limits during passive decay heat removal, the core's physical size, shape and power density were optimized.
+This modularization work forms the basis for the current generation of modular HTGRs.

-The primary safety objective of the NGNP Project is to limit dose from accidental releases so that regulatory requirements are met at an EAB coinciding with the site boundary.
-To achieve this safety objective, the HTGR relies on the inherent safety characteristics of TRISO-coated fuel particles, graphite moderator, and helium coolant, along with the passive heat removal capability of a low-power density core within an uninsulated steel reactor vessel.
+The primary safety objective of the modular HTGR design is to limit dose from accidental releases so that regulatory requirements are met at an EAB coinciding with the site boundary.
+To achieve this safety objective, the HTGR relies on the inherent safety characteristics of TRISO-coated fuel particles, graphite moderator, and a helium coolant, along with the passive heat removal capability of a low-power density core within an uninsulated steel reactor vessel.

-The five barriers to radionuclide release that form a functional containment system for modular HTGRs are: the fuel particle kernel, the fuel particle coatings, the core graphite and carbonaceous fuel matrix material, the helium pressure boundary, and the reactor building.
-The most important of these barriers, particularly during accidents, is the silicon carbide and pyrocarbon coatings of each fuel particle.
+The five barriers to radionuclide release that form a functional containment system for modular HTGRs are: the fuel particle kernel, the fuel particle coatings, the core graphite and carbonaceous fuel matrix material, the HPB, and the reactor building.
+The most important of these barriers, particularly during accidents, is the Sic and PyC coatings of each fuel particle.

-The safety design approach for the HTGR controls radionuclides primarily at their source with the coated fuel particle.
-The required safety functions that protect the integrity of the fuel are: remove core heat, control heat generation, and control chemical attack.
+The safety design approach for the HTGR controls radionuclides primarily at their source within the coated fuel particle.
+The required safety functions that protect the integrity of the fuel are: removing core heat, controlling heat generation, and controlling chemical attack.
 Successfully performing these functions will keep the consequences of the DBEs and DBAs within the TLRC offsite dose limits of 10 CFR 50.34.
-These functions must address challenges such as leaks and breaks in the helium pressure boundary, loss of forced cooling, air ingress, water ingress, and reactivity-initiated accidents.
+These functions must address challenges such as leaks and breaks in the HPB, loss of forced cooling, air ingress, water ingress, and reactivity-initiated accidents.